 It was nothing short of paradise for a young boy to play in the woods, finding new pathways, discovering little hollows in trees where you could make a seat and stare out over the wind-blown water.
 The walk back was a steep climb, but we loved every minute of it.
 I remember slogging up the last field, nearly home, and looking up to the huge, dark moorland rearing up in the west, almost disorientating.
 I recall many times seeing the winter sun setting behind this vast area of land.

 My paternal grandparents, the Kilners, lived a few miles away in a wonderfully eccentric double-fronted house called North Dean, in the village of Hepworth, near Holmfirth, about eight miles south of Huddersfield.
 The house was built in 1926 for my great-grandfather, also named James Kilner, who was one of the founders of Hepworth Iron Company.
 From its windows, you could look east and north-east across the valley towards the dramatic hillsides of Meal Hill and Cheese Gate Nab.
 In contrast to many other buildings in the village, which were constructed from dark stone in the classic style of a Pennine village, North Dean looked like an Alpine villa.
-It had a sort of cream stucco exterior, stained glass and reddish-brown shutters for the exteriors of the windows.
+It had a cream exterior, stained glass and reddish-brown shutters for the exteriors of the windows.

 My grandmother, Una, had a deep feeling for landscape and, well into her eighties, would cheerfully walk for mile after mile through the countryside.
 Her instinctual appreciation for landscape had a profound effect on me, as did her intellect and her wonderful idiosyncrasies.
 A grand old lady indeed.
 I dedicated my first book, Frequencies of Light, to her memory.